 Each of Messrs.
 Catell, Desmarais, Radov and Tonna and Dr. Ryan, our then non-employee directors, was entitled to receive, as compensation for his services as a director, \$30,000 per annum plus \$10,000 per annum for all committee service, in each case payable quarterly (subject to our cash needs).
 Our non-employee directors also received stock options, from time to time, in consideration of their services.
-There is no arrangement in place for compensation of our only current non-employee director, Dr. Kukekov.
+There is no arrangement in place for compensation of our only current non-employee director, Dr. Kukekov, or for our nominees as director.